Persistent Nosebleeds: How To Get Better

-Suffering from nosebleeds in Singapore can be quite frightening because you don’t know if they will stop on their own, or how long each episode will last!
-As an experienced ENT doctor in Singapore, many children and adults with recurrent nosebleeds come to see us at The ENT Clinic because they are worried about why their nose keeps on bleeding.
-Recurrent nosebleeds can also lead to heavy blood loss and anaemia (low blood count), making some people literally feel faint and light-headed.
+Suffering from nosebleeds in Singapore can be quite frightening because you don’t know if they will stop on their own.
+You also won’t know how long each episode will last!
+As an experienced ENT doctor in Singapore, many children and adults with recurrent nosebleeds come to see us.
+Recurrent nosebleeds can lead to heavy blood loss and anaemia (low blood count).
+In turn, this may make some people literally feel faint and light-headed.
+In fact, some people suffer a vasovagal attack and blackout if their nose bleeds!

-Some patients may have serious underlying conditions which affect the ability of their blood to clot, hence they may suffer from nosebleeds which take much longer to stop on their own.
-Other patients may be taking regular blood-thinning medications such as aspirin, plavix or warfarin/coumadin for their heart or stroke conditions, therefore nosebleeds can commonly occur with even the slightest trauma.
+Some patients may have serious underlying conditions which affect the ability of their blood to clot.
+This means that they may suffer from nosebleeds which take much longer to stop on their own.
+Other patients may be taking regular blood-thinning medications such as aspirin, plavix or warfarin.
+These medications are usually prescribed for to prevent or treat heart or stroke conditions.
+Therefore nosebleeds can commonly occur with even the slightest trauma.
+Even digging your nose can lead to heavy bleeding if you are already taking such medications!

-Recurrent nosebleeds should most definitely be checked out properly with a nasal endoscopy (“nose scope”) to make sure that they aren’t related to a tumour growing inside the nose.
-Nose cancer or Nasopharyngeal Cancer (NPC) in the 8th most common cancer in Singapore so this should be screened for, especially if you have a relative with NPC like your parent or sibling.
-There are now some extremely advanced screening blood tests using antibody protein markers which can lay your fears to rest if the results come back negative.
+If your nose keeps bleeding, then you need to see ENT to undergo nasal endoscopy (“nose scope”).
+You need to make sure that the nosebleeds aren’t related to a tumour growing inside the nose.
+Nose cancer or Nasopharyngeal Cancer (NPC) in the 8th most common cancer in Singapore so you should go for regular screening, especially if you have a relative with NPC like your parent or sibling.
+There are now some extremely good screening blood tests using antibody protein markers which can lay your fears to rest if the results come back negative.

 - Protect the delicate skin just inside your nostrils by applying a thin layer of Vaseline as a buffer against dry or cold air.
 This comes in useful if you are a frequent flier due to the drier atmosphere inside the airplane cabin.